lmammino/iteration-protocols-workshop/02-generators/README.md

 JavaScript offers an interesting feature that can be very useful in the context of iteration: **generator functions**.

-We can define a generator function as a function with a super power: a generator function **can be suspended** and then **resumed at a later time**.
+We can define a generator function as a function with a super power: a generator **can be suspended** and then **resumed at a later time**.

 Generators are well suited to implement iterators and (little spoiler) they produce objects that implement both the **iterator** and the **iterable** protocol.